PESolut/terminal-portfolio/README.md

 Built with the React, this single-page application presents a software engineer’s profile through a UNIX-style terminal interface.
 It features dynamic, window-like modals for additional pages, including About, Contact, and Projects(POST MVP).

 ### Line Component (Current Update)
 The `Line` component now dynamically renders lines of text, which can either be static or animated.
 Each line is wrapped according to the screen size, preventing overflow.
-The text is typed out character by character to simulate a typing effect, making the terminal feel more interactive.
+The text *will* typed out character by character to simulate a typing effect, making the terminal feel more interactive.

 ### Ruler Component (Current Update)
 The `Ruler` component is responsible for measuring the screen width and calculating the number of characters that fit within the terminal window.
 It uses a hidden span to determine the width of a single character and then dynamically calculates the maximum character count per line.